 Here are a few before and after pictures of the house structure disaster:

 (5) – Only some may understand the pain of a church loss; Church-group to our household has always been as important as family.
 In twelve months our church group succumbed to what many sadly face – shrinkage.
 I can only say so much, but for us losing 50 or so ‘close friends’ and seeing most of those relationships disappear was painful.
 To us, friends and co-leaders breaking away from church are like a divorce.
-Seeing the pain inflicted on the Pastor and his family, whom we remain very close with, added to the sorrow and risk-filled decisions to change direction.
+Church is supposed to be a place of healing and rest, not the opposite.

 (6) – Taking care of two houses with acreage was an expected stressful and time-consuming situation.
 This was home #9 for us, so we’ve been there done that.
 What we did not expect was the other house delaying listing the 100% ready to go house by five months.
 I had painted every inch of the home myself and spent a huge amount of time and money on upgrades readying it.
 We were packed and ready to go.
 Unexpected was living out of half-opened boxes, carefully trying not to mess anything up (right with our pets..), and praying, wishing, begging, that all would come to an end.